Complaints Policy & Procedure

 Stage 4 Independent review

-- The Manager taking into account the nature and circumstance of the complaint, may seek the consent of the complainant and any third party to whom the complaint applies to finding an informal resolution of the complaint by the parties concerned.
+a.
+The manager/complaints officer taking into account the nature and circumstance of the complaint, may seek the consent of the complainant and any third party to whom the complaint applies to finding an informal resolution of the complaint by the parties concerned.

-- Where an informal resolution is not applicable or not successful, the Manager will initiate a formal investigation.
+b.
+Where an informal resolution is not applicable or not successful, the manager/complaints officer will initiate a formal investigation.

 - Formal resolution of a complaint